SAP/ui5-webcomponents/docs/PublicModuleImports.md

 > Suggested pattern: "assets\/.*\.json"

-What this means is that it's recommended to instruct your source code bundling software (some of the most popular being Webpack and Rollup) not to include all the internationalization files or themimg related files
+What this means is that it's recommended to instruct your source code bundling software (some of the most popular being Webpack and Rollup) not to include all the internationalization files or theming related files
 (files that match the <code>assets\/.*\.json</code> pattern) in your applications's javascript bundle, but rather to leave them out.
 At runtime, they will be fetched on demand, if ever requested.